hoangduytran/blender-manual/manual/render/cycles/render_settings/sampling.rst

       Uses the faster available denoiser for 3D Viewport rendering (*OptiX* if available, otherwise *OpenImageDenoise*).
    :OpenImageDenoise:
-      Uses Intel's `Open Image Denoise <https://www.openimagedenoise.org/>`__,
+      Uses an artificial intelligence algorithm to remove noise from renders.
-      an AI denoiser which runs on the CPU.
+      It is using the `Open Image Denoise <https://www.openimagedenoise.org/>`__ library by Intel.
    :OptiX:
       Uses an artificial intelligence algorithm to remove noise from renders.
-      It is based on the :ref:`render-cycles-gpu-optix` acceleration engine and therefore has the same GPU requirements as rendering with Optix.
+      It is using the :ref:`render-cycles-gpu-optix` acceleration engine and therefore has the same GPU requirements as rendering with Optix.

 .. _bpy.types.CyclesRenderSettings.preview_denoising_start_sample: